-I hold a Hubble Fellowship through the Carnegie Instititon for Science's Department of Terrestrial Magnetism (Carnegie DTM) in Washington, DC.
-From 2014-2017 I held the Carnegie Origins Postdoctoral Fellowship, a joint position between Carnegie DTM and the Carnegie Observatories in Pasadena, CA.
+I hold a Hubble Fellowship through the Observatories of the Carnegie Instititon for Science, based in Pasadena, CA. From 2014-2017 I held the Carnegie Origins Postdoctoral Fellowship, a joint position between the Carnegie Department of Terrestrial Magnetism in Washington, DC and the Carnegie Observatories.

 I'm interested in the chemical environments for planet formation and the compositions of exoplanets, which I learn about through studying host star compositions.
 How the compositions of stars vary has for a long time, and continues to be, one of our best tools for learning about the kinematic and chemical history of our Galaxy and how it compares to other galaxies.
 My work takes the fundamentally important technique of stellar spectroscopy and applies it to one of the newest and most dynamic fields in astronomy -- stars other than our Sun that host planets.